Majikhat01/cs121-lab06/README.md

 Redesign the Gradebook application created in LabDL to use arrays instead of the ArrayList class.
 The initial size of the gradebook internal array should start at 4 elements and should used the heuristic discussed in the lecture to grow the array by doubling its size each time it runs out of space.
 A gradebook csv file containing 1000+ student records has been provided.

 ### Implementation Guide
-1. Copy Gradebook.java, Student.java, and gradebook.csv from Lab04 into the A5-Gradebook folder.
+1. Copy Gradebook.java, Student.java, and gradebook.csv from LabDL into the A5-Gradebook folder.
 2. Modify Gradebook.java satisfy the requirements in the Problem Description
 3. Test the program using the gradebook-xl.csv dataset
 4. Commit the changes to your local repository with a message stating that Activity 5 is completed.